 I formed a straightforward plan and decided to go for it.
-I would have liked my first job to be more glamorous, but I would take what I could get.
+I would have liked my first venture to be more glamorous, but I would take what I could get.
 I moved my copy between them and prepared to switch.

 The deal was done, but they were still talking about something inane—a sports team, I surmised.
-They saw me switch, and I instantly projected two copies with handguns and switched back to my copy safely two blocks away.
+They saw me switch, and I instantly projected two copies with handguns and switched back to my copy hidden safely two blocks away.

 As expected, I couldn’t do it, and now it was time for the fun part of science: experimenting.

-The client cried as he leaned against the wall and held his bleeding head, while the dealer had sat up by now but was still shouting and sobbing.
+The client softly cried as he leaned against the wall and held his bleeding head, while the dealer had sat up by now but was still shouting and sobbing.
 He was making too much noise, so I needed to get out soon, but I wasn’t going to pass on an opportunity to learn more about my power.

 “Pick up your gun.”